Observability Dashboard

 -

-The Observability Dashboard for Autopilot shows how well your knowledge base is able to handle customer questions.
-Use this dashboard to look for areas where you can add more articles to your knowledge base or customize the articles to better answer the customers' questions.
+The Observability Dashboard for Autopilot (Omelia) shows how effectively your knowledge base can handle customer questions.
+Use this dashboard to identify areas where you can add articles to your knowledge base or improve existing articles to better answer customer questions.

 -